-Andorra has a police force adscript to the Ministry of Interior.
-Its activities are regulated by the current legislative Police Law qualify approved on 27 May 2004.
-Its task is to provide protection and guarantee the citizens rights and freedoms by the concept of public security in order to maintain peace and public tranquillity.
+Andorra has a police force under the authority of the Ministry of Interior.
+Its activities are regulated by the current legislative Police Qualified Law approved on 27 May 2004.
+Its task is to provide protection and guarantee the citizen's rights and freedoms by the concept of public security in order to maintain peace and public tranquillity.